jerrrywang/Turntable/README.md

 Finally, after a viewer’s song plays, the rating of that song contributes to that viewer’s DJ score, which is an average of all the ratings of the songs that viewer has queued.
 The viewer with the highest DJ score is designated as the stream’s top DJ and is rewarded with unique badges and more power over the streamer’s music.

 Going forward we want to create more options for viewers to spend ardor on such as polls and direct messages to streamers.
-We’d also like to integrate the music player we built to the Twitch streamer dashboard.
+We’d also like to integrate the music player we built to the Twitch streamer dashboard and style our extension to be more consistent with Twitch's UI.

 Unfortunately, wealth has become an indicator of loyalty for Twitch viewers.
 Turntable aims to give dedicated fans the rewards they deserve.